Building a Simple Hair Care Routine That Actually Fits Teen Life

 When life is busy, complicated hair routines are often the first thing to get dropped.
 Between school, work, social plans, and sports, most teenagers don’t have time for long or strict routines — and that’s completely normal.

 The most effective hair care routine is one you can actually stick to.
-Simple, consistent habits usually support healthier hair better than complicated routines done occasionally.
+Simple and consistent habits usually support healthier hair better than complicated routines done occasionally.

 Step 1: Start With a Washing Routine That Suits You